syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 ---
 layout: post
-title: Ticks of Syncfusion® RangeSlider control for Xamarin.iOS
+title: Ticks in Syncfusion® RangeSlider control for Xamarin.iOS
-description: This section provides the details about how to set ticks in proper position for RangeSlider control in Xamarin.iOS
+description: This section provides details about how to configure and customize ticks in RangeSlider control for Xamarin.iOS
 platform: xamarin.ios
 control: RangeSlider
 documentation: ug